-LOUISVILLE, Ky. — Winter weather is unpredictable.
-The WHAS11 First Alert Storm Team are always on top of the weather before it hits.
+LOUISVILLE, Ky. — The WHAS11 First Alert Storm Team is always on top of the weather before it hits.
 Even though the forecast may call for ice, snow, sleet, freezing rain or all the above, what hits your area depends on many variables.

 Regardless, we want your family, loved ones and pets to be safe.